tfblanken/tfblanken.github.io/about.md

 </div>

 <br/>
-I am a PhD student at the Netherlands Institute for Neurosciance, an institute of the Royal Netherlands Acadamy of Arts and Sciences, in the department <a href="https://nin.nl/research/researchgroups/van-someren-group/" target="blank">Sleep and Cognition</a>.

-My project mainly evolves around the heterogeneity of insomnia and its relations to depression.
-Our hope is to better differentiate among those who suffer from insomnia disorder to provide them better, more personalised treatment, and to identify those most at risk for depression.
+I am currently working as a postdoctoral researcher at the Netherlands Institute for Neuroscience and the University of Amsterdam.
+My research evolves around the complex interplay between insomnia and depression, both at the behavioural and biological level.
+I get particularly excited when I can bring together new developments in biological research (eg, big consortia) with methodological innovations (eg, network analyses).

+At the Netherlands Institute for Neuroscience, I am affiliated to the Sleep and Cognition department, led by <a href="https://nin.nl/research/researchgroups/van-someren-group/" target="blank">Eus van Someren</a>; while at the University of Amsterdam I am part of the psychosystems  group led by <a href="https://dennyborsboom.com/" target="blank">Denny Borsboom</a>.
+Being part of both teams allows me to learn both "languages", and be at the heart of both biological and methodological developments.

+Next to bridging biology and methodology, my main motivation comes from clinical questions: how can we better help the people suffering from insomnia?
+How can we detect the people at risk for depression?
+How can one problem lead to the next, by what mechanisms?
 In order to investigate these clinical questions, I am always exploring new ways to advance our methodologies such that we can optimize the translation of clinical questions into research questions and analyses.

-In conducting my research, I had the opportunity to work together and learn from many different researchers and research labs.
-I have outlined all of them <a href="https://tfblanken.github.io/portfolio/6_collaborations/" target="blank">here</a>.

-I am supervised by <a href="https://nin.nl/research/researchgroups/van-someren-group/" target="blank">Prof. dr. Eus van Someren</a> and <a href="https://dennyborsboom.com/" target="blank">Prof. dr. Denny Borsboom</a>.
-This project is funded through an ERC Advanced Grant (ERC-ADG-2014-671084-INSOMNIA) awarded to Eus van Someren and a VU University Research Fellowship 2016-2017 awarded to Tessa Blanken.